 Will paying a charge off improve my credit score?

-A paid charge-off is better than an unpaid charge off and may have a positive impact on your credit.
-However, even a paid charge off counts as a blemish and will still negatively affect your credit for seven years.
+A paid charge-off is better than an unpaid charge-off and may have a positive impact on your credit.
+However, even a paid charge off counts as a blemish and will still negatively affect your credit history for seven years.

 While the direct impact on your credit score lessens over time, potential creditors can still see it listed.
 This can ultimately hurt your chances for credit approval and competitive interest rates.

 Plus, there are many implications of paying a charge-off based on its age and other factors.
 Review the pros and cons of paying a charge-off before you make a decision.

 If the charge-off is very new, you are likely to see a big dip in your credit scores – and the higher your credit score, the bigger the dip.
 A charge-off may only drop your credit score by 20 or 30 points if you already have poor credit.
 However, for someone with a higher credit score, it can cause a drop of around 100 points!

 This can mean the difference between qualifying with excellent rates and not qualifying at all for some types of loans.

 If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit report entirely.
 This is typically easier if it’s new and you are dealing with the credit card issuer or creditor’s in-house collection team.